 In any case, the future geology of Europe will come down to it from the air, a distant lamination of the Sahara.
 Landscape at a distance.

-If we stop sweeping the streets, what new rocks are forming here?
+If we stop sweeping the streets, what new sedimentary rocks would be forming here?

 Perhaps that famous graffiti from Paris in May 1968 got it all wrong.
 Instead of: “Beneath the paving stones – the beach!”
 It should have read: “Above these roofs – the desert!”